DrMohmX/takeanote/_posts/2020-10-14-SElinux-change-the-file-context.md

 ```
 ![](https://i.imgur.com/pMY3lcu.png)

-So you see, we have only one pending fcontext and it is previously changed the fcontext type of ./test2 directory.
+So you see, we have only one customized fcontext and it is previously changed the fcontext type of ./test2 directory.
 However, it's not restored (applied) yet.

 7. To restore (re-apply the fcontext) use: